Glacitecture-Studios/syncra-engine/CONTRIBUTING.md

 - Your issue does not cover a bug that has already been disproven or fixed
 - Your issue does not cover an outdated version of Syncra Engine

-If we find the bug to be reproducable and valid, it will be marked with the `bug` tag and a Scoped `risk` tag according to the level of risk the bug introduces.
+If we find the bug to be reproducable and valid, it will be marked with the `bug` tag and a `risk` tag according to the level of risk the bug introduces.

 ---